 Paint can help brighten up your world, but when paint stains your clothes, you’re more likely to feel frustration than joy.
 As a parent, you can be extremely proud of your kids when they show you the painting they did for their arts and crafts project in the kindergarten, but you may not like having to deal with their paint-stained outfit.
 Thankfully, Ariel is here to give you a helping hand.
 Read on to learn how to tackle different types of paint stains and how to get dried paint out of your clothes.

-5 steps on how to remove paint stains from clothes
+5 steps on how to remove paint stains from your clothes

 If you want to get rid of that paint stain from your clothes, it’s best that you don’t allow the stain to set into the fibres of the fabric.
 You need to be quick and remove the excess paint with a spoon or fork as soon as the stain happens.

-If you’ve managed to stain your clothes with an oil based paint or tempera, rinse your garment under cold water.
-Oil-based paint stains contain oily elements as well as pigmentation, and since paint tends to dry quickly, your best chance for stain removal is to act quickly while the stain is still wet.
+If you’ve managed to stain your clothes with an oil-based paint or tempera, rinse your garment under cold water.
+Oil-based paint stains contain oily elements as well as pigments, and since paint tends to dry quickly, your best chance for stain removal is to act quickly while the stain is still wet.
 Although tempera is a water-based paint, tempera stains are a mix of pigments and grease, and while it’s easier to remove than oil-based paints, it’s still a stain removal challenge.

 Should your garment get stained by a water-based paint, like finger paint, use warm water.
 Water-based stains are actually the easiest to get rid of: Just hold up the stained part of the garment and rinse it under warm, running water, until the water runs clear.

 If you can still see a small amount of discolouration on the garment, pre-treat the spot by rubbing some liquid detergent into the fabric.